awsdocs/amazon-application-discovery-user-guide/doc_source/explore-data.md

 #### Network Communication Between Servers Based On Port Number<a name="pq-net-com-srv"></a>

-To obtain the network communication between servers based on a given port number, run the following query in the Amazon Athena Console:
+To find the network communication between servers based on a given port number, run the following query in the Amazon Athena console\.

 ```
 WITH valid_ips AS